 This form of psychological warfare can be particularly damaging as it erodes away at the victim’s sense of self-worth and leaves them feeling helpless and powerless against those who hold influence over them.

-The narcissist may also enlist the help of “flying monkeys” to do their bidding.
 Flying monkeys are people who the narcissist has convinced, often through manipulation and psychological warfare tactics, to believe their lies and support their abuse.
-These people can serve as additional sources of disinformation or provide a level of protection from accountability for difficult actions and decisions.

 By using flying monkeys, the narcissist can preserve their own reputation while taking advantage of these individuals who have been misled into thinking they are aiding justice when in actuality they are enabling further abuse.